 InMotion also does an excellent job of answering questions across all channels – including the comments in their Knowledgebase.
 You can do DIY customer support without getting funneled to a phone call.

-That to me puts them far ahead of GoDaddy with customer service.
+That, to me, puts InMotion far ahead of GoDaddy with customer service.

 Product reviews and comparisons are important, but it’s also important to be aware of the companies that produce those products.
 GoDaddy has a specific brand that they promote – you’ve probably seen it on television and online.
 It’s controversial on purpose and you can take it how you want to take it.

-InMotion Hosting is not perfect, but has not courted quite the controversy of GoDaddy, though they also don’t operate at GoDaddy’s scale.
+InMotion Hosting is not perfect, but they do not court controversy and notoriety like GoDaddy (though they also don’t operate at GoDaddy’s scale).
 They do actively support open-source software initiatives, sponsor WordCamps, and have been working with non-profits to reduce their carbon footprint.
 They are one of the few independent and employee-owned hosting companies.

-If you are looking for a solid web host, with good performance, great customer service, and you don’t plan on creating dozens of sites or paying a couple extra bucks a month – then go check out InMotion Hosting’s 53% off discount on plans here.
+If you are looking for a solid web host, with good performance, great customer service, and you don’t plan on creating dozens of sites or mind paying a couple extra bucks a month – then go check out InMotion Hosting’s current plans & pricing here.
 They will probably be a better fit for you.